 Comment 10: , 6 of 9 DHL cases: How often are these in primary DLBCL (see Hilton et al., 2019)?

-Answer: Two out of 20 have MYC-ZCCHC7 translocation in Hilton et al., 2019.
-Three out 39 have ZCCHC7 copy number gain in Morin et al., 2013.
+Answer: Two out of 20 DHL have MYC-ZCCHC7 translocation in Hilton et al., 2019.
+Three out 39 primary DLBCL have ZCCHC7 copy number gain in Morin et al., 2013.
 We also investigated ZCCHC7 mutations in cell lines.
 Among 23 DLBCL cell lines, SUDHL6, NUDHL1, and OCILY18 show ZCCHC7 CNV gain and ZCCHC7 overexpression.
 WE MIGHT NEED TO CLARIFY THE LYMPHOMA TYPES IN EACH OF THESE PAPERS, HILTON ET AL REFERS TO DHL-LIKE LYMPHOMAS.
 I THINK THE REFEREE IS ASKING ABOUT PRIMARY (DE NOVO) DLBCL.

 Comment 11: microdeletions and microinsertions: These are described as phenomena, but their significance is not clear.
 A general drawback of the often descriptive nature of this manuscript.

 Answer: We also observed lots of microdeletions and microinsertions in the PAX5-TSS2 hotspot (including three out of 9 DHL in this study, three out of 12 DLBCL cell line, and two out of 39 primary DLBCL tumor from Morin et al., 2013).
 These alterations may contribute more to the PAX5-ZCCHC7 enhancer retargeting.
-We included these examples in Fig. X. I DON’T THINK THIS ANSWER ADDRESSES THE CONCERN.
-CAN WE DELETE THE DATA ABOUT MICRODELETIONS AND INSERTIONS (EXT FIG 2A)?
+We included these examples in extended Fig. 6b.
+I DON’T THINK THIS ANSWER ADDRESSES THE CONCERN.
+CAN WE DELETE THE DATA ABOUT MICRODELETIONS AND INSERTIONS (EXT FIG 6a)?
 I DON’T THINK IT ADDS ANYTHING AND THAT IS THEIR COMPLAINT.
+Should we provide some implication (related to our PAX5-TSS2 deletion experiment? ) in discussion part?